 Laser Safety Glasses: How They Work and What To Know

 Available in many styles and covering a wide range of laser protection, laser safety glasses are not all created equal.
-Different lenses and filtration levels make each pair of glasses or googles unique to their specified purpose.
-Phillips Safety Products, Inc. manufactures eyewear that offers protection from hazardous reflected or scattered laser light of Class 3R, Class 3B and Class 4 laser systems.
+Different lenses and filtration levels make each pair of glasses or goggles unique to their specified purpose.
+Phillips Safety Products, Inc. manufactures eyewear that offers protection from hazardous reflected or scattered laser light of Class 3R, Class 3B, and Class 4 laser systems.

 Although different glasses have varying levels of protection to meet certain specifications, every pair of laser safety glasses depends on the same technology…

 How Laser Safety Glasses Work: The Basics

 No matter the level of protection, every pair of laser safety glasses works on this simple premise: blocking laser light from reaching the eye.
 Protecting your eyes is incredibly important because your retina does not have pain receptors that alert you to potential damage.
 As a result, serious eye damage can occur without warning, necessitating extreme care while working with the focused radiation beam of laser light.

 Laser safety glasses are designed to disrupt certain wavelengths of light.
 These particular wavelengths are blocked while the rest of the light is filtered through specially designed lenses, making it possible to work unimpeded by darkness or dangerous laser beams.
 The other factor which determines how much light is filtered is the optical density (OD) of the lens in use.
 Optical density is essentially how much light is absorbed by the lens and determines the strength at which they are able to block waves of light.